postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 The handy part is that the Handler builds both its SQL and its edit form straight from `$struct`, so a field you bolt on through the hook gets full add, edit, and list support in the web UI without any extra work.
+It also gets picked up automatically by `postfixadmin-cli`, so the same field is manageable from the command line, not just the browser.

-The worked example below adds a per-domain `backend_host` field and then wires it into Postfix (`transport_maps`) and Dovecot (proxy).
+The worked example below adds a per-domain `x_backend_host` field and then wires it into Postfix (`transport_maps`) and Dovecot (proxy).
 The end result is a front-end PostfixAdmin box that routes each domain to whichever downstream server actually holds its mailboxes.
 The same recipe works for any custom